MediaMotionCommunity/MediaMotion/Resources/doc/advancedModule/overloadModule.md

 ----------

-Overload a Module
+Overloading a Module
 =================

 Why should I overload a Module ?
 --------------------------------
-The system of module is designed to be flexible and highly personnalisable, each module provide an appropriate environment to open a specific element.
-For some reason an existing module can already open the file or folder you want to handle (for example the ExplorerModule handle all folder but a GitModule will handle all folder with a subfolder ".git" to overcome this problem you have to overload the ExplorerModule).
+The module system is designed to be flexible and highly customizable, each module providing an appropriate environment to open a specific element.
+For some reason an existing module can already open the file or folder you want to handle (for example the ExplorerModule handles all folders but a GitModule will handle all folders with a ".git" sub-folder.
+To overcome this problem you have to overload the ExplorerModule).

 How can I overload a Module ?
 -----------------------------
-In fact is really simple, you just need to have a greater value in the `Priority` property than the module you want to overload.
-The `Supports` method will be called before and if your Module handle the element the other module will not be tested.
-For example if you want to overload the ExplorerModule (which have a `Priority` value of 0) you need to define your `Priority` property to 1 or more.
+This is in fact really simple, you just need to have a greater value in the `Priority` property than the module you want to overload.
+The `Supports` method will be called before and if your Module handles the element the other module will not be tested.
+For example if you want to overload the ExplorerModule (which has a `Priority` value of 0) you need to define your `Priority` property to 1 or more.

 Example
 -------